asahicantu/az400/labs/Lab07.md

-# Lab 07 Implementing GitHub Actions for CI/CD
+# Lab 07 - Implementing GitHub Actions for CI/CD

-## Lab overview
+## Overview

 In this lab, you'll learn how to implement a GitHub Action workflow that deploys an Azure web app.